-Validation of intermediate products and the final albedo values has been performed using 11 tiles of GlobAlbedo products at 1km including 73 sites where homogeneous land cover prevails as well as global 0.5° products created for all 12 years (2000-2011).
+Validation of intermediate products and the final albedo values has been performed using 11 tiles of GlobAlbedo products at 1km and global 50km products created for an entire year (2005).
 Indications are that the quality of the product is excellent but that the internally estimated accuracy requires further calibration.